ginehann/fyp/README.md

 A MV pipeline that automates feeding of fishes by detecting, tracking, classify satiety (via feeding velocity) and scheduling feeding interval.

 It uses
+- MotionEye to stream footages from camera connected to Raspberry Pi
+- Use SSH to toggle feeding
 - YOLOv8 to detect fishes,
 - Bot-SORT to track them,
 - extract feeding velocity from the tracked results before